The Scramble for Africa

 East.
 The Gulf-of-Guinea countries in West Africa - Nigeria, Equatorial

-Guinea, Sao Tome and Principe, Chad, Cameroon, Gabon, Congo-Brazzaville
+Guinea, São Tomé and Príncipe, Chad, Cameroon,

-and Angola - form a region dubbed the 'New Middle East Gulf' because
+Gabon, Congo- Brazzaville and Angola - form a region dubbed the

-of its immense untapped petroleum resources.
-The United States
+'New Middle East Gulf' because of its immense untapped petroleum

-has declared African oil a 'national strategic interest' that
+resources.
+The United States has declared African oil a 'national

-is predicted to provide 25 per cent of US oil by 2015.
-'The carrier
+strategic interest' that is predicted to provide 25 per cent of

-battle groups of the future and the expeditionary strike groups
+US oil by 2015.
+'The carrier battle groups of the future and the

-but I'll bet they'll spend half the time going down the west coast
+in the Med[iterranean Sea], but I'll bet they'll spend half the

-of Africa,' said NATO Supreme Commander, US General James Jones
+time going down the west coast of Africa,' said NATO Supreme Commander,

-in April 2003, announcing plans to boost US troop presence there.
+US General James Jones in April 2003, announcing plans to boost

 The new African 'Middle East' is already